The Best Experiences for Teenagers at Disneyland Paris

 Unless you taught your child about metrics and nostalgia from the day they were born, chances are they won’t understand the scale or history of Disneyland Paris as a toddler – which isn’t ideal for this tour.

-The park tour involves a lot of listening and a fair bit of concentration, so if you want to learn about what inspired Walt to choose the themes he chose and how his vision is continuously being evolved, we recommend saving the park tour until your children are old enough to take everything in and fully appreciate the nostalgic tales that make this experience special.
+The park tour involves a lot of listening and a fair bit of concentration, so if you want to learn about what inspired Walt to choose the themes he chose and how his vision is continuously being evolved, we recommend saving the park tour until your children are old enough to fully appreciate the nostalgic tales that make this experience special.

 The tour lasts two hours in total, so you’ll need to leave space in your itinerary if you want to experience Disney’s guided tour.
 Also, there are only two slots per day and a maximum of 10 guests per tour, so try to book it as soon as you’ve confirmed your visit dates.